RitvikAleti/Crypto-trading-bot/README.md

 - Set up your API keys and trading preferences in the configuration file.
 - Run the bot to start trading.

-## Disclaimer

-This project is for educational purposes and should not be considered financial advice.
-Trading cryptocurrencies involves risks, and the profitability of this basic bot may vary based on market conditions.

 ## Further Improvements

 This project provides a simple framework for creating a trading bot.
 You can further enhance it by: